opensorcerer20/quizapp/README.md

         -   try to load theme value from memory
         -   if not null, use that value
         -   else use a specified default value
+-   for android, the csv mime type is "text/comma-separated-values"

 ## Planned future features